WesSec/LSDB_archiver/readme.md

 - Youtube

 TODO:
+- [ ] Option to download all sets from specific DJ
+- [ ] Option to download all sets from specific Event
 - [ ] Automatically save in event folders
 - [ ] Create a uniform formatting
 - [ ] Add metadata for easy searching (artist/event) to file
 - [ ] Add extra services